ServerHubOrg/serverhub-mvc/README.md

 [中文版](doc/README.cn.md)

 **ServerHub** is a collection of both Nodejs framework and its CLI tool.
+GitHub pages can be viewed on [ServerHub](https://devchache.github.io/serverhub-mvc/).

 ServerHub MVC ([serverhub-mvc](https://www.npmjs.com/package/serverhub-mvc)) is a fast and light MVC web server framework that runs on Nodejs.